 The Composition and function of Audit Committee of the Board of Directors of theCompany is disclosed in the Report on Corporate Governance which is forming part of thisreport.

 The Company has framed a policy for Determining material Subsidiaries.
-There is nosubsidiary of the company as on 31st march 2017.
+There is nosubsidiary of the company and joint Venture as on 31st march 2019.

 The Board of Directors hereby confirms in terms of Section 134(5) of the CompaniesAct 2013:

 a) That in the preparation of the Annual Accounts the applicable Accounting Standardshave been followed along with proper explanation relating to material departures if any;